 As per Sushruta Sutrasthana 45, Its oil is Shukrapaha – anaphrodisiac and not good for eyes.

 Its fruit is mixed into porridge and used in lactating mothers to improve breast milk production.
-It also relieves headache.
+It also relieves headaches.

 As per Bhojana Kutuhala the ingudi oil is sweet in taste, cold in nature, removes excess of pitta, improves complexion, promotes strength and hair growth and also aggravates kapha dosha.